zwang695/alexa-skills-list/README.md

 *Alexa, Open one two three*

-1-2-3 Math, tests your elementary mathematics topics like after, before, between; greater or lesser, more or less, addition, subtraction etc.
+1-2-3 Math, is a math challenge which tests your elementary compute skills, including addition, subtraction, multiplication, division, comparison etc

 ***